-The selection for road running shoes is more extensive when compared to trail running shoes.
+The number of road running shoes is three times larger compared to trail running shoes.
 Thus, buying a pair can be an overwhelming task, especially if you are new to running.

 How we rank the best road running shoes

 At RunRepeat we know the difference between good and great shoes.

 How?
 Thanks to our independent shoe testing lab and a meticulous approach to reviewing running shoes:

 - We use durometers, scales, calipers, a custom smoke machine, and even a saw to cut each shoe open and measure every aspect of it, from upper breathability to outsole durability.

 - Our team of dedicated shoe fanatics runs 30-50 miles a week to test every new release from over 30 brands.